banyawat/Composer/PdCore/jni/libpd/pure-data/portmidi/pm_linux/README_LINUX.txt

 Alternatively, try
     export JAVA_HOME=/usr/lib/jvm/java-8-oracle/
-before running ccmake ., and note that your JAVA_HOME may be different.
+before running ccmake ., and pitch that your JAVA_HOME may be different.

 You also need JAVA_INCLUDE_PATH2, but this will normally